-While the Living Trust is going to pass financial powers to the Successor Trustee without a hassle, authority for health care decision making will pass to the agent designated in a Health Care Power of Attorney.
-A Health Care Agent does not gain the authority to override the decisions of the principal however, so you will always remain in control of your own health care decisions if able to participate in the process.
+While the Living Trust will pass financial powers to the Successor Trustee without a hassle, authority for health care decision-making will pass to the agent designated in a Health Care Power of Attorney.
+A Health Care Agent does not gain the authority to override the principal's decisions, so you will always remain in control of your own healthcare decisions if you can participate in the process.
 So, your agent cannot have you placed or committed to a facility if you disagree.
-However, in some cases, people can make bad health care decisions.
-In this case, a Guardianship of the Person
+However, in some cases, people can make lousy healthcare decisions.
+In this case, a Guardianship of the Person may be filed to appoint a substitute decision maker.